How Correcting Grammar Is Changing the Way We Type

 AspectImpact of Real-Time Grammar Correction

-Typing Speed30% increase on average when users rely on correction tools
+Typing Speed35% increase on average when users rely on correction tools (up from 30% in 2024)

-Attention to Detail25% decrease in proofreading time spent before sending messages
+Attention to Detail32% decrease in proofreading time spent before sending messages

-Writing Confidence78% of professionals report increased confidence in their writing
+Writing Confidence83% of professionals report increased confidence in their writing (2026 data)

-Dependency64% of regular users report anxiety when writing without grammar tools
+Dependency71% of regular users report discomfort when writing without grammar tools

-A recent study by AI Grammar Correction for Mobile Devices found that people who regularly use grammar correction tools typically spend 40% less time reviewing their own writing.
+Recent research from 2026 shows that people who regularly use grammar correction tools now spend 45% less time reviewing their own writing compared to just two years ago.
 Is this making us lazier writers or just more efficient communicators?
+The answer might be a bit of both.

 The Rise of Mobile Grammar Correction